 Early Origins of the Harmswork family

-Another 135 words (10 lines of text) are included under the topic Early Harmswork History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harmswork research.
+Another 68 words (5 lines of text) are included under the topic Early Harmswork History in all our PDF Extended History products and printed products wherever possible.

 Harmswork Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hamsworth, Harmsworth, Hemsworth and others.

 Early Notables of the Harmswork family (pre 1700)